MileHacker Logo

 • Newer accommodations and attractions increasingly offer accessible features (ramps, elevators).

-• Some specialized tour operators have private, accessible tours catering to specific mobility needs.
+• Some specialized tour operators have private, available tours catering to specific mobility needs.

-• Contact accommodations and tour providers directly in advance to confirm their accessibility.
+• Get in touch with lodgings and tour companies directly in advance to confirm their accessibility.

 • Discuss your specific requirements with providers before booking.